coburnicus/eleventy-base-blog/states/delaware.md

 abbreviation_: DE

 ---
-**_Is there a law or regulation clearly stating if parents’ IDEA rights transfer to adult students?_**
+**_Is there a law or regulation clearly stating if parents’ Individuals with Disabilities Education Act (IDEA) rights transfer to adult students?_**

 * Yes, 14-926 Del.
 Admin.
 Code § 20.0 clearly states that parental rights generally transfer to students when they turn 18 years old.